Need to talk? Call 1800 882 436.

 • damage to organs near the operation site, such as your bladder

-• hysterectomy (removing your uterus) — this rare complication is only if the amount of bleeding is life threatening
+• hysterectomy (removing your uterus) — this is rare, and only occurs if the amount of bleeding is life threatening

 Risks to your baby